 To enable SAML single sign-on in Zendesk

-- For SAML SSO URL, enter the remote login URL of your SAML server.
+- For SAML SSO URL, enter the remote login URL for your SAML server.

-- Enter the Certificate fingerprint.
+- Enter the SHA-256 Certificate fingerprint.
 This is required for us to communicate with your SAML server.

-- (Optional) For Remote logout URL, enter a logout URL where Zendesk can redirect users after they sign out of Zendesk.
+- (Optional) For Remote logout URL, enter a logout URL where users should be redirected after they sign out of Zendesk.